apple/foundationdb/design/backup_v2_partitioned_logs.md

 **Transaction Logs (TLogs)**: The transaction logs make mutations durable to disk for fast commit latencies.
 The logs receive commits from the commit proxy in version order, and only respond to the commit proxy once the data has been written and fsync'ed to an append only mutation log on disk.
 Storage servers retrieve mutations from TLogs.
 Once the storage servers have persisted mutations, storage servers then pop the mutations from the TLogs.

 **CommitProxy**: The commit proxies are responsible for committing transactions, and tracking the storage servers responsible for each range of keys.
-In the old backup system, Proxies are responsible to group mutations into backup mutations and write them to the database.
+In the old backup system, commit proxies are responsible to group mutations into backup mutations and write them to the database.

 **GrvProxy**: The GRV proxies are responsible for providing read versions.
 ## System overview